 Now, what would happen if I pull into Heathrow and they look at my history and then they believe what other people believed about it?

-Would they say, aha, this horrible speech monster is coming into our country.
+Would they say, aha, this horrible speech monster is coming into our country?

-We're going to have to arrest him?
+We're going to have to arrest them.

 And would they have grounds?